 The Lifeboat Station

-Hilbre had a lifeboat station from the mid 19th century (from 1849) until its closure in 1939.
-The lifeboat house was built on the island to serve the busy shipping lanes of the Dee Estuary and Liverpool Bay.
-Over its 90 years of operation, the station launched many rescues in often treacherous conditions.
+Hilbre had a lifeboat station from 1849 until its closure in 1939 — ninety years of service in some of the most treacherous waters on the British coast.
+The lifeboat house was built on the island to serve the busy shipping lanes of the Dee Estuary and Liverpool Bay, and over its lifetime the station launched many rescues in conditions that are hard to imagine today.

-The old lifeboat slipway is still visible on the west side of the island.
-When you're standing there looking out to sea, it's worth thinking about the crews who launched into those waters on dark, stormy nights.
+The old lifeboat slipway is still visible on the west side of the island, running down the red sandstone to the water’s edge.
+When you’re standing there looking out to sea, it’s worth thinking about the crews who launched into those waters on dark, stormy nights.
+The lifeboat had to be dragged down the slipway and rowed out into the estuary — there were no engines in the early years.
+You can see the slipway clearly on the walking route around the island.

 The War Years

 During the Second World War, Hilbre was used for military observation.
-Its position at the mouth of the estuary made it useful for watching shipping and looking out for enemy activity.
-The island's buildings were adapted for military use and a small garrison was maintained.
+Its position at the mouth of the estuary made it useful for watching shipping and looking out for enemy activity in the Irish Sea and Liverpool Bay.
+The island’s buildings were adapted for military use and a small garrison was maintained throughout the war.

 Becoming a Nature Reserve

-Hilbre is now a Local Nature Reserve managed by Wirral Council.
+Hilbre became a Local Nature Reserve managed by Wirral Council.
 The Hilbre Bird Observatory, established in the 1950s, continues to monitor and record bird sightings on the island.
-Volunteers have built up decades of valuable data on migration patterns and species populations.
+Volunteers have built up decades of valuable data on migration patterns and species populations — an unbroken record of observation that is itself a piece of living history.

 The buildings on the island today are used by the observatory and the ranger service.
-The island's story has come full circle in a way: from a place of pilgrimage and prayer, through industry and war, to a sanctuary for wildlife.
-Different purposes, but the same pull of this extraordinary little island.
+The island’s story has come full circle in a way: from a place of pilgrimage and prayer, through industry and war, to a sanctuary for wildlife.
+Different purposes, but the same pull of this extraordinary little island at the edge of the land.